Skip to main content

 Sent Message Callbacks

 After sending a message from a Bandwidth number, our API will send status callbacks to your configured OutboundCallbackURL.
-You can configure the types of status updates you receive in the Dashboard UI and via the Dashboard API.
+You can configure the types of status updates you receive in the App and via the API.
 These status callbacks can be handled in your local server, or with Pipedream.
 More information about the status callbacks can be found on the Messaging Webhooks page.

 Receiving a Message

-Bandwidth phone numbers can always receive messages, assuming SMS is enabled for that number in the Dashboard.
+Bandwidth phone numbers can always receive messages, assuming SMS is enabled for that number.
 When a Bandwidth number receives an SMS or MMS message, a message-received webhook is sent to your InboundCallbackURL.
 This webhook may be handled by your local server, or with Pipedream; so what you chose to do based on this webhook is up to you.
 Examples for Inbound webhooks may be found on the Messaging Webhooks page.